Trek73: Other versions

+An updated version was later developed on the HP2000E by the students of the San Mateo High School district.
+Then student Oscar Luppi and other members of the computer department added ranging, aiming and several cheat codes that became standard in newer versions.

-Dave Pare and Chris Williams at the University of California, Berkeley independently translated TREK73 into the C programming language in 1984.
+Later, Dave Pare and Chris Williams at the University of California, Berkeley independently translated TREK73 into the C programming language in 1984.
 In April 1985, Jeff Okamoto and Peter Yee combined the Pare and Williams versions into one.
 The command set was expanded to 31.
 This version had enhancements based on the boardgame Star Fleet Battles.
 The player was also capable of designing his own ship.

 David Soussan then ported the Okamoto/Yee version to MS-DOS, having played it in high school.

 While at the University of Iowa, Tom Nelson and Mike Higgins played and made modifications to TREK73 on one of the University HP2000 system.
-In 1984 they created Begin, A Tactical Starship Simulation for MS-DOS.
+In 1984, they created Begin, A Tactical Starship Simulation for MS-DOS.
 Begin was not a port of TREK73.
 It was written in C and was very much inspired by TREK73.
-In 1993 Higgins released Begin 2, a VGA version for MS-DOS, and in 2009 Nelson released Begin 3 for Windows.
+In 1993, Higgins released Begin 2, a VGA version for MS-DOS, and in 2009 Nelson released Begin 3 for Windows.

 In 1985 while at the University of Michigan, Howard Chu wrote a version of TREK73 in Turbo Pascal for MS-DOS.
 This may have been the first version to use a screen-oriented interface and function-key command input.

 A version of TREK73 was included on Disk 10 of Fred Fish's Fish Disks for Amiga computers.

 Around 1990, Chu wrote a version in C/curses for the Amiga.
 Unlike his Turbo Pascal version, this game is fully implemented.
 It uses the numeric keys instead of function keys.